Chit Thu Wai: Political activities

 Following the 2021 Myanmar coup d'état, Chit Thu Wai was active in the anti-coup movement both in person at rallies and through social media.
 She joined the "We Want Justice" three-finger salute movement.
 The movement was launched on social media, and many celebrities have joined the movement.

 On 6 April 2021, warrants for her arrest were issued under section 505 (a) of the Myanmar Penal Code by the State Administration Council for speaking out against the military coup.
 Along with several other celebrities, she was charged with calling for participation in the Civil Disobedience Movement (CDM) and damaging the state's ability to govern, with supporting the Committee Representing Pyidaungsu Hluttaw, and with generally inciting the people to disturb the peace and stability of the nation.

 On 17 February 2022, her homes and business property were confiscated by the military council.

 Personal life

 Chit Thu Wai married to singer Lynn Lynn, on 30 January 2014.
-They have twin daughters May Myanmar Thit and May Myanmar Khit, born in 2017.
+They have twin daughters May Myanmar Khit and May Myanmar Thit, born in 2017.